JL-2303-khi-cnd-006/car-rental-service/README.md

 # car-rental-service
-Open the folder to see the service's code.
+Open the carservice folder to see the service's code.